 - Cook all raw ground beef, pork, lamb, and veal to an internal temperature of 160 °F as measured with a food thermometer.

 - Cook all poultry to a safe minimum internal temperature of 165 °F as measured with a food thermometer.

 Use Shallow Containers

 Divide cooked foods into shallow containers to store in the refrigerator or freezer until serving.
 This encourages rapid, even cooling.
 Reheat hot foods to 165 °F. Arrange and serve food on several small platters rather than on one large platter.
-Keep the rest of the food hot in the oven (set at 200-250 °F) or cold in the refrigerator until serving time.
-This way foods will be held at a safe temperature for a longer period of time.
+Keep the rest of the food hot in the oven (set at 200-250 °F) or cold in the refrigerator until serving time so that food will be held at a safe temperature for a longer period of time.
 REPLACE empty platters rather than adding fresh food to a dish that already had food in it.
-Many people’s hands may have been taking food from the dish, which has also been sitting out at room temperature.

 The Two-Hour Rule